 Co Chair of Governor:

-I became a school governor at Laycock in November 2016 and assumed Co-Chair responsibilities with Sophie Harris in March 2017 following the Ofsted inspection.
-I have a varied background in the heritage and education sectors and currently work as the London Manager for the charity SGOSS Governors for Schools and am involved in school governance across the city.
+I became a school governor at Laycock in November 2016 and assumed Co-Chair responsibilities in March 2017 following the Ofsted inspection.
+I have a varied background in the heritage and education sectors and currently lead the London work of the national charity Governors for Schools and am involved in school governance across the city.

 I am a proud North Londoner and am passionate about seeing our schools continue to perform well.
 I enjoy my role at Laycock Primary School and take great pleasure in seeing it do well.